Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 The pattern is for the entire pillow (it gets folded in half) and includes a 1/4″ seam allowance.
 For any fabrics with a pattern or writing, keep in mind the pattern has a top.
 Each pillow is folded in half, bringing the two 4.5″ sides together so the pillow measures 4.5″ x 2.75″.

 For the 12″ diameter wreath, you will need about 29-35 pillows, depending on how full you want your wreath to look.
 For this wreath I used 32 pillows made from six different fabrics.
-I usually try to make 5 or 6 pillows from each fabric.
-For this wreath some of the fabrics I was using were scraps I had on hand that only made a few pillows each.
+I usually try to make 5 or 6 pillows from each fabric (unless I use a charm pack).
+For this wreath, some of the fabrics I was using were scraps I had on hand that only made a few pillows each.
 To make up for that, I just made extra pillows of the fabrics I had more of.

 Step Two: Stitch the fabric pillows together.

 For each pillow, fold the fabric in half, right sides together, 4.5″ side to 4.5″ side.
-Sew, with a 1/4″ seam allowance, each side/corner of the pillow, leaving an opening to stuff the pillow.
-I leave the opening on the long side of the pillow.
-Trim the corners.
+Sew, with a 1/4″ seam allowance, each side/corner of the pillow, leaving an opening on the long side to stuff the pillow.

 Flip the pillows inside out and push out all of the corners.